SwiftKickMobile/TLLayoutTransitioning/README.md

 TLLayoutTransitioning provides a `TLLayoutTransition` transition layout subclass and a `UICollectionView+TLTransitioning` category that combine to solve a couple of problems with layout transitions:

-1. `UICollectionViewLayoutTransition` does not handle content offset well, often leaving cells where you don't want them. `TLTransitionLayout` provides elegant control of content offset with Minimal, Center, Top, Left, Bottom or Right placement options relative to one or more index paths.
+1. `UICollectionViewLayoutTransition` does not handle content offset well, often leaving cells where you don't want them. `TLTransitionLayout` provides elegant control of content offset with Minimal, Visible, Center, Top, Left, Bottom or Right placement options relative to one or more index paths.

 2. `-[UICollectionView setCollectionViewLayout:animated:completion]` has [serious known bugs][3] in iOS7 and does not provide any animation options.
 TLLayoutTransitioning provides a robust alternative to this API with support for animation duration, 30+ easing curves and content offset control.
 This is done by using `CADisplayLink` to drive an interactive `TLTransitionLayout` as a non-interactive animation.